questionlp/api.wwdt.me_docs/content/endpoints/show.md

 ### Retrieve a show with details by ISO date string

-Get details for a show including host, scorekeeper, panelists, guests, descriptions and notes, using the show's ISO date string (`YYYY-MM-DD`)
+Returns a show object containing the database ID, date, whether the show is a best of show and/or a repeat show and more detailed show information.

+The ISO date string must be in `YYYY-MM-DD` format.

 ```endpoint
 GET https://api.wwdt.me/v1.0/shows/date/iso/{iso_date}/details